What does a governor do?

 Keen competition for governor positions is expected due to the high level of prestige associated with the position.

-How much do governors make?
+How much do auto damage appraisers make?